zerospiel/docs/docs/quickstart_1_k0rdent_prerequisites.md

 ## Install jq

-You’ll need the jq utility to monitor the installation, so let’s install that now:
+You’ll need the ```jq``` utility to process JSON from kubectl.
+Among other things, this helps you monitor steps in the installation process:

 ```shell
 sudo apt install jq
 ```

 ## Clone the Getting Started repo
-All of the scripts you’ll need to get started are in the [Getting Started repo](ttps://github.com/Mirantis/2a-demos) at https://github.com/Mirantis/2a-demos so let’s go ahead and clone that repo:
+All the scripts required for our QuickStart and Tutorials are in the [Getting Started repo](ttps://github.com/Mirantis/2a-demos) at https://github.com/Mirantis/2a-demos.
+Let's clone that repo:

 ```shell
 git clone https://github.com/Mirantis/2a-demos
 cd 2a-demos
 ```

-Now we’re ready to get started.

 # Create the management cluster

-Now we’re ready to create the k0rdent management cluster so we have somewhere to install the k0rdent components.
-Fortunately, the makefile takes care of that for you.
+Now we’re ready to create the k0rdent management cluster.
+The makefile (in 2a-demos) does the work.
 Because we’re going to need to access Docker as root, let’s go ahead and change over to root:

 ```shell
 sudo su
 ```

-Now go ahead and bootstrap the management cluster:
+Now go ahead and bootstrap the management cluster using KinD:

 ```shell
 make bootstrap-kind-cluster
 ```

-If you want to specify a particular name for this cluster, you can specify the `KIND_CLUSTER_NAME` environment variable, as in:
+If you want to specify a particular name for this cluster, you can include it in an environment variable called `KIND_CLUSTER_NAME`:

 ```shell
 export KIND_CLUSTER_NAME=k0rdentdemo
 sudo make bootstrap-kind-cluster
 ```

-This command also sets up your `KUBECONFIG` and makes sure kubectl is pointing to the proper context, as you can see from the output:
+This command also sets up your `KUBECONFIG` and makes sure kubectl is pointing to the proper context:

 ```shell
 No kind clusters found.